 Bipolar disorder and panic disorder are two mental conditions that can be highly disruptive to an individual’s ability to function.
 Unfortunately, they are also very likely to coincide, having what mental health professionals call a “high rate of comorbidity.”
-In fact, roughly 1 in every five people with bipolar disorder also experiences panic disorder.
+In fact, roughly one in every five persons with bipolar disorder also experiences panic disorder.

 This article will provide an overview of how to tell panic attacks from the manic states typical of bipolar disorder, the factors that make it more likely for you to have panic disorder, and what you can do to treat your panic disorder if you are also suffering from bipolar disorder.